 Phong shading (per-pixel shading) is not supported by MS Direct3D, only Gouraud (per-vertex).
-However the internal virtual 3D card can externally be forced to Phong shading through the setup but keep in mind that it can cause heavy GPU usage because Direct3D lighting is quite complex, typical hardware implementations supports 8 active lights with a lot of properties and components.
+However the internal virtual 3D card can externally be forced to Phong shading through the CPL app but keep in mind that it can cause heavy GPU usage because Direct3D lighting is quite complex, typical hardware implementations supports 8 active lights with a lot of properties and components.
 Also, Phong shading is only applicable when the application commits all its transforming and lighting calculations to the D3D runtime.
 Unfortunately it is very common that games do their own T&L calcs and use D3D as a lowlevel rasterizer for the rest.
 It is especially true when a game is written for multiple platforms or multiple 3D APIs like Glide, D3D, OpenGL, etc. Direct3D3 always uses software vertex processing so Phong shading cannot be applied there at all.

 DX8 is a horse of another colour from the beginning of a new era.
 Applications written for that usually heavily utilize multiple vertex streams through real vertex and index buffers along with built-in hw T&L pipeline and/or shaders without any calculations done in software.